isomerpages/govtech-stp/_health-control-measures/01c-SHN-swab.md

 ### 2. Dedicated Stay-Home Notice (SHN) Facility
-Travellers who are unable to serve their SHN at a dedicated SHN facility (SDF) due to extenuating circumstances (e.g. serious medical conditions or mobility issues), can provide the details using <a href="https://go.gov.sg/shnhotelneeds" target="_blank"> this form</a> for assistance.
+Travellers who are unable to serve their SHN at a dedicated SHN facility (SDF) due to extenuating circumstances (e.g. serious medical conditions or mobility issues) can use <a href="https://go.gov.sg/shnhotelneeds" target="_blank"> this form</a> for further information and assistance.

 With effect from 4 November 2020, travellers from Estonia, Fiji, Finland, Japan, Norway, Republic of Korea, Sri Lanka, Thailand and Turkey may opt out of dedicated SHN facilities and serve their 14-day SHN at their place of residence, if they fulfil the following criteria: